Camping tips from the pros: March Part 2

 Having an outside tap on a camper is common these days and they’re handy for washing after packing up, but Doug and Joy Dunnet from Toronto, NSW went one better with a simple soap holder next to the exterior tap on their AOR Quantum.
 It helps to keep Doug’s dirty hands away from the sink when there’s cooking to be done.

 Keeping the Light Out

 For those mornings when you want to sleep in, you don’t need a ceiling skylight streaming in early sunshine.
-Sharon Small solved the problem on her family’s new Jayco Penguin with a velcro-on cover that’s popped into place the night before, allowing the Denman, NSW couple to grab a few extra Zs in the morning.
+Sharon Small solved the problem on her family’s new Jayco Penguin with a hook and loop-on cover that’s popped into place the night before, allowing the Denman, NSW couple to grab a few extra Zs in the morning.

 Keep It Clean

 Whether it’s mud or grass, camping brings plenty of rubbish into the camper, so Everton Park, Qld’s Greg Conlon adapted an idea from bush homes.
 Three stiff bristle brushes have been screwed to a bent aluminium bracket to scrub off detritus, and a flat extension to the bracket allows you to stand on the end to hold it all in place.